hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 ![Netlify Deploys for existing site](/src/docs/site-deploys-option.png "Netlify Deploys for existing site")

-<br>Once the site has been built and processed, click on the site URL and it should open an new browser tab with your site (the overview page).
+<br>Once the site has been built and processed by Netlify, click on the site URL and it should open a new browser tab with your site (the overview page).
 This is a quick list of all the image sets the application created.

 You can open the Mirador page (click on the single Mirador link) or even send the link to friends, students, or scholars.
 The manifest URL can also be used elsewhere but only in Mirador 3 viewers.
 For example, [Mirador par Biblissima](https://iiif.biblissima.fr/mirador3/?theme=light) or
 [Project Mirador](https://mirador-dev.netlify.app/__tests__/integration/mirador/)